 1. Research & Requirements

-Lenders will request a variety of personal documentation and information as part of your loan application, ranging from your address history to your current employment.
+- Have your financial information ready - Lenders will request a variety of personal documentation and information as part of your loan application, ranging from your address history to your current employment.
 Making sure you have all of this to hand when you are looking to apply can help speed up the process.

-Next up, you’ll need to apply.
-As mentioned, there are many ways of doing this, but most will involve completing an application form, either online or on paper.
+Most will involve completing an application form, either online or on paper.
 After you’ve submitted this, along with any other documentation requested, the lender will run a credit check on your financial history to assess your ability to meet the repayments.

 Every lender will analyse a variety of factors when considering your eligibility for a loan.
 This can include: